 The figures are calculated using a specific reference date.
 For public sector organisations, this is 31 March and figures must be published within a year of this date.

 - Publish their gender pay gap on their public-facing website

 Each year, our results will be published on the Datashare section of our website, and on the government gender pay gap reporting service.

 View results: DataShare - Gender Pay Gap and from February 2021 Brentwood Council Document Library - Transparency Act

-You are able to view the results for other organisations on the GOV.UK website: GOV.UK Gender Pay Gap Search
+You can view the results for other organisations by visiting GOV.UK Gender Pay Gap Search